Clownacy/virtual68katy/README.md

 This emulator is written in ANSI C, licensed under the AGPLv3, and relies on either WinAPI or POSIX-2001 for threading and terminal manipulation.

 The 68 Katy comes in two binary-incompatible variants: breadboard and PCB.
-This emulator implements the PCB version.
+Virtual 68 Katy emulates the PCB version by default, but it can be made to emulate the breadboard version by passing the `-b` flag.

 This emulator runs entirely from the command line, and can be exited by pressing the escape key twice.
 When attempting to boot Linux, the 68 Katy will